Basements have a reputation for being cold, dank, and uncomfortable. Even with a good heating mechanism they can be uncomfortable places. Why?

 Mean Radiant Temperature

 The radiant environment explains why you feel cold in winter when you stand in front of a window and why many basements feel cold.
-Basement floors in MB have traditionally been poured in place without insulation to protect it from ground temperature.
-With no insulation under the basement floor the floor tends to take on the temperature of the earth beneath it.
-In MB that typically means that your basement floor could be from 5 – 7 degrees Celsius.
+Basement floors in Manitoba have traditionally been poured in place without insulation to protect it from ground temperature.
+With no insulation under the basement floor, the floor tends to take on the temperature of the earth beneath it.
+In Manitoba that typically means that your basement floor could be from 5 – 7 degrees Celsius.

 So, let’s say that you in an uninsulated basement and it’s the middle of January.
-You set the furnace temperature to 22 degrees but still feel cold.
+You set the furnace temperature to 22° C but still feel cold.
 By measuring the average temperature of all the surfaces in the room including the floor, walls, windows, and ceiling, we may find that the average mean radiant temperature is around 10 degrees.
-So, although the air temperature is set at 22c, you will feel like the temperature is only 16c [(22+10)/2 = 16].
-To feel comfortable, you will need to set your ambient air temperate on your thermostat uncomfortably high.
+So, although the air temperature is set at 22° C, you will feel like the temperature is only 16° [(22+10)/2 = 16].
+To feel comfortable, you will need to set your ambient air temperature up to 32°.

 The Value of Insulation

 Now let’s say that you insulate the concrete walls but leave the basement floor untouched.
-If all goes well your mean radiant temperature would now be closer to 16c.
-Now when you turn the thermostat to 22c it would feel like 19 c.
+If all goes well your mean radiant temperature would now be closer to 16°.
+Now when you turn the thermostat to 22° it would feel like 19°.
 Almost comfortable.

-If you add 3.5” of insulation over top of the basement floor and raise your MRT to 21 the room would feel like 21.5c, almost the temperature that the thermostat is set to.
+If you add 3.5” of insulation over top of the basement floor you will raise your MRT to 21°, almost the temperature that the thermostat is set to.
 In fact, it is quite possible that the basement will now feel warmer than the main floor as the larger windows on the main floor could easily result in your MRT being lower than the basement.
 Imagine a basement that is more comfortable than the main!
 A basement floor that doesn’t feel cold.

 Now imagine how much less your furnace would have to run to make your basement comfortable, and how much money you could save as a result.

-At Dueck Builders we build Sustainable Custom Homes.
-We ensure that your basement is comfortable all year round by using Insulated Concrete Forms (ICFs) such as Logix ICF for the walls.
+At Dueck Builders we ensure that your basement is comfortable all year round.
+We do this by using Insulated Concrete Forms (ICFs) such as Logix ICF for the walls.

 We install a minimum of 3.5” of AMC’s Halo Subterra under the concrete to ensure that basement floors are kept close to room temperature.

 In one of our homes a real estate agent was raving about how wonderful it was to have in-floor heating.
 The funny thing was, this home had no in-floor heating.
-It did however have an insulated floor and the floor, close to room temperature, felt like a warm floor.
+It did however have an insulated floor close to room temperature that felt like a warm floor.

 Other key aspects of comfort include a good HRV.
 See Why should I have an HRV